 Andakílsárfoss waterfall

-In a previous travel-blog, I showed you the beautiful off the beaten track waterfall Hvítserkur which runs in the river Fitjaá and into Lake Skorradalsvatn from the east side.
-The rock stream Andakílsá river runs from the west side of Lake Skorradalsvatn.
+In a previous travel blog, I showed you the beautiful off-the-beaten-track waterfall Hvítserkur, which flows into the river Fitjaá and into Lake Skorradalsvatn from the east side.

-In 1947 Andakílsá was harnessed with a dam (miðlunarstífla) by the reflux of Lake Skorradalsvatn.
-There are several waterfalls in Andakílsá river, Andakílsárfossar waterfalls, but they were just a trickle on the day of our visit since the river is harnessed.
+There are several waterfalls in the Andakílsá river, Andakílsárfossar, but they were just a trickle on the day of our visit because the river is harnessed.

 Andakílsá river

 When ON - Orka náttúrunnar, the owners of the dam, emptied the lagoon back in 2017, the dire consequences were not foreseen.
-Around 10,000 thousand cubic metres of sediments and mud flooded from the intake reservoir by Andakílsvirkun into the river, filling it with abiotic mud.

 It is so sad that this resulted in such an ecological disaster.